 Control Center can control most cable and satellite set-top boxes that have IR control, including TiVo, FiOS, U-verse, and Spectrum (to name just a few).
 During setup there is an IR learning process to teach Control Center your device's IR codes, so chances are good that we can control your cable/satellite box.

 Additionally, Control Center can retrieve lists of DVR recordings from:

 - Spectrum DVR

-- Control Center's Entertainment Assistant features will work with Nvidia Shield.
+- Control Center's Deep Linking features will work with Nvidia Shield and Android Streamer Boxes.